+Greece) were used, and it was found that the model is in good agreement with those data.
 The model was subsequently applied to the data of Evinos River basin and calibrated separately for the storms of each of the two seasons (rainy and dry).
-It was found to fit well to the historical data of both seasons, thus providing a basis for modelling of intense rainfall events.
-It is remarkable that the fitting is also good for rainfall characteristics that were not used explicitly for the estimation of model parameters.
-The conclusion is that the scaling rainfall model fits the intense rainfall data in both seasons and thus, can provide a basis for modelling of intense rainfall events.
+The conclusion is that the scaling model fits the intense rainfall data in both seasons, thus providing a basis for modelling of intense rainfall events.
+Finally, the model was applied to the data of the Reno River basin in an areal basis where it was found to fit all storms of the year regardless of the season (wet or dry) using only one parameter set.
+It is remarkable that the fitting is also good for rainfall characteristics that were not used explicitly in the estimation of model parameters, such as the autocorrelation functions of hourly depth for lag > 1.